Tag Archives: new year

 2018: year in review

 This year, 2018, was the best year of my life.
 I’m usually not one for absolutes, but 2018 was the year I finally got to meet my son, which has been the best and most transformative experience of my life.
 This time last year, I was newly pregnant, just starting to tell people, and blissfully snoozing my days away.
 I got to spend quite a bit of time in Idaho in the first part of the year reading, hibernating, and gestating.
 I also got to see the snow sculptures for the first time this year.
-T and I made a trip to Casper, WY.
-My pregnancy cravings were really kicking in at that point, and I spent long mornings eating at the hotel’s very decent continental breakfast and watching the news while T was working.
+We made a trip to Casper, WY.
+My pregnancy cravings were really kicking in at that point, and I spent long mornings eating at the hotel’s very decent continental breakfast and watching the news.
 I also got a delicious banana milkshake at Dairy Queen (I would eat much more junk like this in the third trimester).

 sherewin